angular-es/Angular-es/aio-es/content/guide/pipes.en.md

 </div>

-### Ejemplo: Applying two formats by chaining pipes
+### Example: Applying two formats by chaining pipes

 You can chain pipes so that the output of one pipe becomes the input to the next.